-California Administrative Code §20712(d) dictates that designations indicating a position of legislative leadership or leadership in another elected body are not elective offices and are improper.
+California Code of Regulations §20712(d) dictates that designations indicating a position of legislative leadership or leadership in another elected body are not elective offices and are improper.
 However, a candidate may propose these designations for consideration as their current principal professions, vocations, or occupations and be subject to the three-word limit.

-California Administrative Code §20712(e) dictates that any proposed ballot designation which indicates that the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper and do not constitute elective offices.
+California Code of Regulations §20712(e) dictates that any proposed ballot designation which indicates that the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper and do not constitute elective offices.

-Appendix K. Supporting Documentation Justifying Proposed Ballot Designations
+Appendix H. Supporting Documentation Justifying Proposed Ballot Designations

-California Administrative Code §20717(c) dictates that the candidate shall have the burden of establishing that the proposed ballot designation is accurate and complies with all provisions of Elections Code and California Administrative Code.
+California Code of Regulations §20717(c) dictates that the candidate shall have the burden of establishing that the proposed ballot designation is accurate and complies with all provisions of Elections Code and California Code of Regulations.

-California Administrative Code §20717(a) dictates that time is of the essence regarding all matters pertaining to the review of ballot designations submitted by candidates.
+California Code of Regulations §20717(a) dictates that time is of the essence regarding all matters pertaining to the review of ballot designations submitted by candidates.
 Failure to promptly submit requested supporting documentation will preclude consideration of such materials in and the rendering of a final decision on the candidate's proposed ballot designation.